testmunk/docs/steps.rst

 	Description coming soon!

-	Then I don't see the text "text or label"
+	Then I don't see the text "some text"

 .. admonition:: teststep ios